safespring/docs/content/backup/install/windows.md

     ![Client Acceptor Services](../images/SPBAC-GUI-Client-Acceptor-services.png)

-    Confirm the location where you want to save the TSM Schedule and Error Logs, and it you want to log to Windows Event Logger
+    Confirm the location where you want to save the TSM Schedule and Error Logs, and if you want to log to Windows Event Logger

     ![TSM Client Logs Files](../images/SPBAC-GUI-Client-Acceptor-logfiles.png)

-    Click on _(o) Yes_ to start the TSM Client Acceptor when the wizard are done.
+    Click on _(o) Yes_ to start the TSM Client Acceptor when the wizard is done.

     ![Start TSM Client Acceptor after wizard](../images/SPBAC-GUI-Schedule-wizard-schedule-services.png)

-    Confirm the configuration before Setup Wizard will create the services.
+    Confirm the configuration before Setup Wizard creates the services.

     ![Confirm the Schedule Services](../images/SPBAC-GUI-Schedule-wizard-schedule-confirm.png)

-    The Configuration are now done, click _Finish_ to quit the wizard.
+    The Configuration is now done, click _Finish_ to quit the wizard.

     ![Finish the configuration](../images/SPBAC-GUI-Schedule-wizard-schedule-finish.png)

 ### Finish

-Basic installation for Backup-Archive Client is now finish, if you need to setup a Online agent for e.g Microsoft SQL, Orable Database or any other application, you can continue with that installation.
+Basic installation of the Backup-Archive Client is now done.
+If you need to setup an Online agent for e.g., Microsoft SQL, Oracle Database or any other application, you can continue with that installation.